benedictpaten/pysqg/doc/tutorial.rst

 The above fragment loads the ``OnDiskArrayList`` class, which stores the arrays it contains on disk, and therefore is suitable where the number of edges is too large to fit into memory.
 The ``file="./segmentEdges"`` required argument specifies the file to store the arrayList's contents in.

-This time the ``type="multiLabelledSegment"`` argument specifies the use of more complex arrayList type representing a segment edge:
+This time the ``type="multiLabelledSegment"`` argument specifies the use of a more complex ArrayList type representing a segment edge.
+Again, we use the ``getArrayNames`` and ``getArrayTypes`` functions to interrogate the object's
+variables:

 >>> segmentEdges.getArrayNames()
 ('outNode', 'inNode', 'degree', 'length', 'sequence')
 >>> segmentEdges.getArrayTypes()
 ('int', 'int', 'float', 'int', 'string')

+You can see that this edge type has an out- and and an in-node, as it is a type of directed edge.

+Additionally, it has a degree variable, representing the number of times it occurs in the underlying sequence, a length variable, representing the length of the sequence it represents and an actual sequence, which is stored as a string.

-We can now proceed to add the segment edges to the graph.
+We can now proceed to add the segment edges to the graph:

 The *a* segment: